Created using Particle photon, C++, REST API, RSSI, LEDs and fabrics

 Group members: Yiyi Shao, Jad Rabbaa, Quinn Rockliff

-Full working diary can be found at here
+Full working diary can be found here

-My responsibilities: coding
+My responsibilities: concept design, project management, coding

 Portables.
 Moveables.
 Wearables.
 Pocketables.
 Multiples.
 The goal of this experiment is to create robust interactive prototypes that we can make more than one of and that we want to travel with us.
 We are responsible for producing 3 copies of the prototype - 1 per person in the group.
 Each group member will have (2) 6-hour experiences of the process of taking our portable out into the field including self-testing, repairing, journaling.